 There are some parts of a house that you can’t see, but they are just as crucial to the structure.
 One example is the foundation- without it, your home would crumble.

 Foundations can be a concrete slab on a footing, a foundation that lays flat on the ground.
-It doesn’t have a basement underneath or a crawl space foundation.
+It doesn’t have a basement underneath or a crawl spaces foundation.

 Foundations can take the longest part of the time to build.
 If builders don’t construct it correctly, the foundation could cause parts of your home to become unstable.
 It can even result in parts of your home cracking or breaking down.